greenina/TWIX/DP3.md

 - Used GIF/icons to provide information(how the item contributes to environment) visually/intuitively by using GIF **GIF**
-    - Real photos & gradual change -> enhance belife, level of reality
+    - Real photos & gradual change -> enhance belief, level of reality
     - Gradual change -> show what their effort can result.
     **Icons**
     The icons induce the users to read the detail descriptions which could be felt like a huge task.
 Detailed description isn't so important.